diondokter/device-driver/book/src/writing-an-interface.md

 Luckily the compiler already gives us the answer.
 The problem is that if we want to do something with registers, we have to know how to read and write them.

+> [!IMPORTANT]
-This is done by implementing the right traits on our interface type.
+> This is done by implementing the right traits on our interface type.
-There's a whole bunch of them: [docs](https://docs.rs/device-driver/latest/device_driver/#traits)
+> There's a whole bunch of them: [docs](https://docs.rs/device-driver/latest/device_driver/#traits)

 To be able to use registers, you need to implement the `RegisterInterface` trait.
 For commands you need `CommandInterface` and for buffers you need `BufferInterface`.